I decided to write the ultimate beginners guide to metal detecting for numerous reasons.

 Again a reputable brand name that has been manufacturing metal detectors for 35+ years now.

-Tesoro is based in the USA and their metal detectors are more popular in the USA than the UK.
+Tesoro is based in the USA and their metal detectors are more popular in the USA than in the UK.
 There are still, however, a good amount of UK Tesoro users.

 The company tends not to focus on fancy bits like LED screens and lots of modes or buttons to press, it does not mean though that Tesoro detectors haven’t proved themselves time and time again.